ErvinZzz/ErvinZzz.github.io/content/projects/soft_evolution/index.md

 ![](soft9.png)

-Energy Conservation Test for the simulator, shows the accuracy of the simulation.
+The energy Conservation Test for the simulator shows the accuracy of the simulation.

 ![](soft7.png)